 Dr. Rukmini.
 S is a Senior academic in the Department of English, School of Social Sciences and Languages, VIT University, Vellore, Tamil Nadu.
 She has more than two-decade experience in Teaching and Research.
 She has been teaching in the areas of English Language and Literature, Indian Writing in English, ELT, Soft skills to undergraduates and Postgraduates of all streams of Arts, Science, Technology and Management Studies and Ph.Ds.in English Language and Literature.
-Her areas of Research include Indian Writing in English, Postcolonial Literature, Scientific and Technical Writing, Spiritual Ecology, etc. She has reviewed books, presented papers more than 50 research papers in National and International Conferences and Seminars and published more than 40 research papers which includes Springer, inderscience, Apple American press,a Taylor and Francis group and also indexed in Scopus ,Web of Science.
+Her areas of Research include Indian Writing in English, Postcolonial Literature, Scientific and Technical Writing, Spiritual Ecology, etc. She has reviewed books, presented papers more than 50 research papers in National and International Conferences and Seminars and published more than 40 research papers which includes Springer, inderscience, Apple American press, a Taylor and Francis group and also indexed in Scopus ,Web of Science.

-This research paper explores the profound themes of violence against knowledge and the erasure of geographical and cultural identity in Saadat Hasan Manto's short story, "Toba Tek Singh."
-Through a meticulous analysis, it excavates into the intricate relationship between geographical places and personal identity and how political forces, particularly the Partition of India and Pakistan, disrupted and fragmented these bonds.
+This paper explores violence against knowledge and the erasure of geographical and cultural identity in Saadat Hasan Manto's short story, "Toba Tek Singh."
+It excavates into the intricate relationship between geographical places and personal identity and how political forces, particularly the Partition of India and Pakistan, disrupted and fragmented these bonds.
 The story portrays the protagonist, Bishan Singh, who, despite being labeled as "mad" in a Lahore asylum, clings to an unwavering desire to return to Toba Tek Singh, his birthplace, irrespective of its new geopolitical location.
 It argues that Manto's narrative brings to light the underexplored phenomenon of melancholic ownership of place, even within the minds of the mentally afflicted, emphasizing the central role of place as a character in the story.
-Furthermore, this study investigates the epistemic crisis that arises when knowledge of a place is disrupted by bureaucratic decisions, thereby triggering a continuous loop of melancholy.
+This study investigates the epistemic crisis that arises when knowledge of a place is disrupted by bureaucratic decisions, thereby triggering a continuous loop of melancholy.
 It highlights the suffering caused by the obliteration of historical and cultural memory; an aspect particularly poignant for civilians who transcend religious communalism.
 Manto's narrative masterfully critiques the symmetrical logic of partition laws, mirroring and questioning the exchange of Hindu and Muslim madmen between India and Pakistan, thus exposing the collapse of reality in the face of geopolitical turmoil.
-This paper engages with the multifaceted dimensions of "Toba Tek Singh," offering a scholarly examination of how violence against knowledge and the manipulation of place disrupts personal and collective identities.
+This paper engages with the multifaceted dimensions of "Toba Tek Singh," regarding the manipulation of place disrupts personal and collective identities.
 It punctuates the lasting impact of political decisions on memory in a traumatic mind raising critical questions about the price paid for the redefinition of borders and the erasure of cherished histories.